 1. Required Setup

-Step3: Open and visit the final page of the Browser that will display various dropdown options.
+Step3: Visit the final page of the Browser, which will display various dropdown options.
 Select the Blueprint and complete the With Starter Content settings from this page.
-Besides, choose the Folder Location, provide a suitable name for your project, and click the Next button.
+Additionally, choose the Folder Location, provide a suitable name for your project, and click the Next button.

-With all the project settings done right, you will first notice Viewport in the Unreal Editor.
-This Viewport is the space where you can do all the level construction using the assets and the sample level provided by default in the template project you selected earlier in this guide.
+If all the project settings are correct, you will first notice Viewport in the Unreal Editor.
+The viewport is the space where you can perform all level construction using the assets and sample levels provided by default in the template project you selected earlier in this guide.

 Step3: Creating a New level

 Next, you need to create a new level to build and support the VR project’s gaming environment.
-Although there are many ways to create a new level, using the file menu options makes the whole development procedure easier as it lists various options for the level selection.
+Although there are many ways to create a new level, using the file menu options makes the development procedure easier because it lists various options for level selection.

-2. When you click the New Level, it will open a new dialog window as below:
+2. When you click the New Level, a new dialog window will open window as shown below::

-The Default level contains some of the most often used assets for level construction.
-In contrast, the Empty Level contains no assets.
-For this guide, we’ll start from the beginning with a completely blank slate.
+The default level contains some of the most often used assets for level construction.
+In contrast, the empty Level contains no assets.
+For this guide, we will start from the beginning with a completely blank slate.

-1. Select the Empty level by clicking on it.
-Now, Place Actors on the empty level
+1. Select the empty level by clicking on it.
+Now, place actors in the empty level.

-Actors are in VR projects are the elements such as geometry or lights.
-We will learn how to place these actors into the empty level through this step.
-We will cover the two most common means of placing actors to the level: Select Mode and using the Content Browser.
+Actors in VR projects are elements such as geometry or lights.
+We will learn how to place these actors in the empty level in this step.
+We will cover the two most common means of placing actors in the level: Select Mode and Content Browser.

-Once we complete all these steps, you will understand how to place actors into your levels and the method of using them for your project’s environment.
+Once we complete all these steps, you will understand how to place actors in your levels and the methods of using them for your project’s environment.

 Open the Place Actors panel on the left, open the Geometry category, and finally select the Box.

-2. Now, drag the Box through the left click and place it into the Level Viewport.
+2. Now drag the Box using left-click and place it into the Level Viewport.

-3. Now, open the Details panel located on the lower-right side of the editor’s window and set the Location and Rotation to 0.
+3. Open the Details panel located on the lower-right side of the editor’s window and set the Location and Rotation to 0.

 This dimension will support the creation of a 3D playground on which the gaming characters can walk around and play.

-5. Select the Lights tab from the Place Actors section and drag-drop a directional light on the floor.
+5. Select the Lights tab from the Place Actors section and drag and drop a directional light on the floor.

 6. Open the transition tool and drag the Z-Axis to the gizmo (widget), away from the floor’s surface.

-7. Select and drag-drop an Atmospheric fog from the visual effect tab located inside the Place Actors panel.
-It will add a sky to the existing level and illuminate the level, not making it dark.
+7. Select and drag and drop Atmospheric Fog from the Visual Effect tab located inside the Place Actors panel.
+It will add a sky to the existing level and illuminate the level.

-8. Open the Place Actors portal, select, and drag-drop the Player Start to the level.
+8. Open the Place Actors portal and select and drag and drop Player Start to the level.